gavleavitt/Flask_Website_Project/README.md

 Build a script to use the Strava API to download new activities, including spatial data, and add to database

-Build a Leafet and data dashboard page to allow a user to dynamically filter Strava and/or GPS Logger data.
+Build a Leafet and data dashboard page to allow a user to dynamically filter stored Strava and/or GPS Logger data.